Radix Sort

 All sorting algorithms we've learnt so far use comparison.
 The lower bound number of comparison operations in all sorting algorithms is O(n log n)

 .
-(This has to do with the limited amount of information obtained from a comparison: .)
+(This has to do with the limited amount of information obtained from a comparison: source.)
 You can't do better unless you sort without using comparison.
 This is where algorithms like radix sort come in.

 Algorithms like radix sort fit into a group called integer sorts, where they sort by taking advantage of special properties found only in integers.